The (Un)Essentials. What You Don’t Need When Camping

 Most hikers use a compass to answer basic navigation questions like “Which way is north?”
 “Which direction am I heading?” and “What is the bearing of that peak?”
 A lensatic compass can also answer the question: “At what magnetic azimuth should I fire my artillery upon the enemy?”
 Also called an engineer’s compass a lensatic differs from a baseplate compass by having a flip-top lid, a sighting wire, and a pivoting lens.
 Instead of a floating magnetic needle, the entire dial of a lensatic compass rotates.
 If combat isn’t on your weekend itinerary, a regular baseplate compass is more than adequate for most navigation tasks like orienting a map, shooting a bearing, and triangulating your position.
 Just be sure to purchase a baseplate compass with an adjustable declination, especially if you’re not a fan of mental math games.

 Did this list give you ideas on where to shed extra stuff?
-I’d love to hear your stories of what’s “Not Needed”!
+I’d love to hear your stories of what you don’t need when camping.
 Visit www.TrailMeister.com and leave us a note!